Residency Program in Large Animal Medicine: Livestock Emphasis

-- To provide limited experience in the design and implementation of an investigative project in a clinically related area.
+- To provide appropriate experience in the design and implementation of an investigative project in a clinically related area.

 - To work with Board Certified faculty and to prepare residents for Board Certification in Internal Medicine (ACVIM).

-- To develop expertise in clinical large animal medicine and food animal surgery and reproduction.
+- To develop expertise in clinical large animal medicine, food animal surgery, and reproduction.

-Excellence in livestock practice and herd health management is still largely based upon the practice of high quality diagnostics, medicine, surgery and utilization of computerized records.
+Excellence in livestock practice and herd health management is based upon the practice of high quality diagnostics, medicine, surgery and utilization of computerized records.
 Treatment of diseases in small ruminants is an important aspect of many livestock practices.
-Internal medicine of large animal species has developed as a recognized clinical specialty.
-The clinical training program described herein is designed to produce veterinary internists who are trained in a wide scope of livestock medicine and surgery, and to impart sufficient information to fulfill the requirements for ACVIM certification.
-The program stresses case management which is adaptable to farm livestock.
+Internal medicine of large animal species is a recognized clinical specialty.
+The clinical training program described herein is designed to produce veterinary internists who are trained in a wide scope of livestock medicine and surgery, and to allow the resident to fulfill the requirements for ACVIM certification.
+The program stresses clinical case management.
 Some aspects of production medicine are introduced, especially in the areas of reproduction, calf health and milk quality, in the problem-solving of referred medicine cases, and utilization of computerized records.
-Graduates should be well prepared for clinical academic positions or for practice.
+Graduates should be well prepared for clinical academic positions, industry, practice and federal agencies.

 Applicants for a residency in Large Animal Medicine: Livestock Emphasis must have a DVM or equivalent degree and must have completed a one-year internship or comparable post-graduate training or practice experience.